pascalesdedy/rails-one-page-template-cloudinary/README.md

-#rails-one-page-template-cloudinary.
+##rails-one-page-template-cloudinary.##
-Using gem Cloudinary for storing assets.
+Using Cloudinary gem for delivering static images through a CDN